 --the Unibomber Manifesto

-For example, a student may choose to minimize the points on the Final Paper and the Writing Assignments (20 points each) by completing Seminar Facilitation and Reading Report at their maximum point objectives (i.e., 30 points plus 15 points), plus the Reflective Journal at 15 points.
+For example, a student choosing to do all assignments might minimize the points on the Final project and the Writing Assignments (20 points each) by completing the Reflective Journal and Case Presentation at close to their maximum point objectives (i.e., 30 points each).

 In all cases, class participation is mandatory.
 Failure to attend and participate in scheduled class sessions may be reflected in final course grading.